licensee/licensee/docs/what-we-look-at.md

 Most popular licenses today *require* that the license itself be distributed along side the software.
 Simply putting the letters "MIT" or "GPL" in a configuration file doesn't really meet that requirement.
 Those files are designed to be read by computers (who can't enter into contracts), not humans (who can).
 It's great metadata, but that's about it.

 From a practical standpoint, every language has its own package manager (some even have multiple).
 That means that if you want to detect the license of an arbitrary project, you'll have to implement [100s](https://github.com/github/linguist/tree/master/samples) of package-manager-specific detection strategies.
-The LICENSE file is a platform-agnostic and unambiguous way to communicate license intention.
+The LICENSE file is a platform-agnostic and a better indicator, although it does not clarify some things, like whether you are using GPL-3.0-only or GPL-3.0-or-later.

 #### What about looking to see if the author said something in the readme?